afearbm/new-relic-plugins/mysql/README.md

 }
 ```

-#### Configuring the plugin.template.json file:
+### Configuring the `plugin.template.json` file:

-The second file, plugin.template.json, contains data specific to each plugin (e.g., a list of hosts and port combinations for what you are monitoring).
+The second file, `plugin.template.json`, contains data specific to each plugin (e.g., a list of hosts and port combinations for what you are monitoring).
 Templates for both of these files should be located in the ‘config’ directory in your extracted plugin folder.

-Make a copy of this template and rename it to plugin.json.
-Shown below is an example of the plugin.json file’s contents.
+Make a copy of this template and rename it to `plugin.json`.
+Shown below is an example of the `plugin.json` file’s contents.

-**NOTE** - You can add multiple objects to the “agents” array to monitor multiple MySQL instances.
+**NOTE:** You can add multiple objects to the “agents” array to monitor multiple MySQL instances.

 **NOTE:** Each object in the "agents" array should have a unique "instance_name".